JaredXie/Early-Childhood-Teacher-Library/Kinder.md

 ### 🌞 Morning Group Time (Before Morning Tea)

-Purpose
+*Purpose*

 - Welcome children and build a sense of belonging
 - Establish daily routine
 - Support children's emotional wellbeing
 - Introduce the day's learning experiences

-Suggested Duration
+*Suggested Duration*

 15–20 minutes

-### Routine
+---
+*Routine*

-1. Welcome Song
+** 1. Welcome Song **

-Children gather together and transition from play to group learning.
+- Children gather together and transition from play to group learning.

-Examples:

-- Hello songs
-- Greeting songs
+- Children sit in the circle/ around the mat
+- Check in with 'Hello how are you song' by greeting the names of children and the teachers

+*Examples:*

+- Hello how are you, hello how are you, hello how are you how are you today?
+It's nice to see (Name) here... ()
-- Name songs
+- ...

-2. Acknowledgement of Country
+** 2. Acknowledgement of Country **

 A respectful way to recognise Aboriginal and Torres Strait Islander peoples and connection to Country.

-Examples:
+*Examples:*

-- Daily Acknowledgement of Country
+- Daily Acknowledgement of Country (Essential)
+- singing inanay and tabanaba
 - Children's participation
 - Using visual resources

-3. Welcome & Roll Call

-Activities:

-- Name recognition
-- Counting children
-- Discussing who is here today

-Learning Focus:

-- Belonging
-- Identity
-- Communication
+- ...

-4. Feelings Check-in
+** 3. Feelings Check-in**

 Children share how they feel.